 W-2 Guide

-The process to consent and retrieve W-2 forms electronically is available through My ASU.
-Review the information below or contact Human Resources to learn more.
+Review the information below or contact Human Resources for more information.
 The Internal Revenue Service website may also provide additional information and downloadable tax forms.

 Your ASU W-2

 Your W-2 reports all taxable wages received during the calendar year and all taxes withheld from those wages.
 The form is like an annual report that enables you to file your personal federal and state income tax returns.
-Regardless if you have consented to receive your W-2 electronically, you can review your W-2s dating back to 2013 on My ASU.
+W-2s issued for tax year 2025 and later will be retrievable in Workday self-service for all employees, including those who have elected to receive a paper form.
+You can retrieve W-2s issued from PeopleSoft for tax years 2021 to 2024 in Workday under your employee profile > Personal > Documents.

 Annual W-2s include all employee wages paid between Jan.
 1 and Dec.
-31 of the previous year.
-Wages earned after Dec.
-24 of the current year will be paid in January of the following year and are not included on the current W-2.
+31 of the tax year.
+Wages earned in December 2025 that are actually paid in January 2026 are not included on the 2025 W-2.

-Find your year-to-date earnings, taxes and deductions to reconcile your W-2 in My ASU > My Employment > Payroll tab > View Paycheck > select the final pay date for the year.
+Find your paycheck year-to-date earnings, taxes and deductions to reconcile your W-2 in the Workday Main Menu > Benefits and Pay > Pay > Payments > Payslips > select the final pay date for the year.

 Box 1 of your taxable income on your W-2 is different from your year-to-date earnings on your check stub.
 Box 1 reflects your taxable gross.
 Taxable gross is your gross minus any tax-deferred deductions, which can include: